Published December 10, 2019|5 min read

 The subscription-canceling service requires a subscription Sure, canceling subscriptions and negotiating bills takes time — Mokhtarzada says it can take up to two hours for them to negotiate a bill.
 It’s fair for Truebill to make money from those services.
 However, it’s ironic that you have to subscribe to use its subscription cancellation service.

 But saving money could cost you more than a subscription.
 If Truebill successfully negotiates your bills, it takes part of your savings.
 Say it cuts your phone bill by $10 a month.
 Great!
 You save $120 a year.

 But Truebill takes a 40% cut off the first-year savings, so you’ll pay them $48 right away.
 That means it’ll take nearly five months before you see real savings.

-For Truebill to cancel subscriptions or renegotiate bills, it needs a lot of information from you, including account numbers, PINs and answers to security questions.
+You may have to share too much information For Truebill to cancel subscriptions or renegotiate bills, it needs a lot of information from you, including account numbers, PINs and answers to security questions.